profbmuthu/CCrime/_posts/2017-1-3-protocol.md

 ---

- _The official procedure or system of rules governing affairs of state or diplomatic occasion
+ 1. The official procedure or system of rules
+ 2. Rules for governing affairs of state or diplomatic occasion
+ 3. Protocol - set of rules and guidelines for communicating data.
+ 4. Rules defined for each step of computer communication
+ 5. Networks follow these rules to successfully transmit data.